Axolodev/Axolodev/README.md

 - 🌱 I’m learning how to use Tailwind
 - 🧑‍🎓 I'm currently studying a masters in HCI
 - 🛠 I’m currently working on [Congo, a Next.js theme](https://github.com/RobRuizR/next-theme-congo)

-- 👨‍🏫 Happy to help you through JavaScript / React issues
+- 👨‍🏫 I'm happy to help you through JavaScript / React issues

 <br/>